 Consignment shops allow individuals to sell their used or like new items at the store and receive a 40-70% cut of the sale.
 Most consignment stores don’t take junk furniture like a thrift store might.
 I have found great things at thrift stores but you really have to hunt and check the items really well.
 That’s why I highly recommend shopping for furniture at consignment stores if you aren’t wanting a DIY project.
 The furniture should be in great condition and be ready for you to simply move it straight to the spot you want it to go.

-I think one of the best tools you have for getting the perfect decor without frustration is planning.
+One of the best tools you have for getting the perfect decor without frustration is planning.
 Take your color scheme and measurements wherever you go with this free printable interior decorating planner.
 You’ll never be in a bind trying to remember how big your windows are or how much space you need when you fill out this planner and take it with you.

+I know that sometimes we get the itch to make changes around our homes and updating our decor can be a really thrifty way to scratch that itch!
 I hope that this post on the thriftiest places to buy new home decor will help you find some new deals as you seek to add to, redo or decorate a room in your house.
 I’m all for shopping at thrift stores and doing some DIY projects but sometimes I just want new things that make everything feel pretty without any work.

 Please feel free to share any places you like to find new home decor at great prices in the comments section below!